How can you figure out what the right podcast budget is? Keep reading to find out! 👇

 You can simply plug the Blue Yeti mic into your computer with a USB, and it costs about $100. 💻

-But if you really want to go even further, you could invest in a sound mixer that makes super great quality audio tracks.
+But if you really want to go even further, you could invest in a podcast mixer that makes super great quality audio tracks.
 This is helpful when you have multiple people speaking on your show. 🎛️

-Sound mixers usually start at around $200 but can go up to over $600.
+Podcast sound mixers usually start at around $200 but can go up to over $600.

 Now for your Ausha subscription, if you really want to reach as many people as possible to increase your number of downloads, go with the Supersonic Plan from Ausha.